Anna-leungtn/ShapefileViewer-for-WLM/README.md

 2. Unzip the **"ShapefileVier-for-WSD.zip"** file.
 3. Open **"index.html"**.
 4. Clicking **"import"** button on the upper right corner.
-5. Select the shapefile you want.
+5. Select the shapefile you want. (only the .shp file)
 6. Now, your shapefile is visualised on the map.

 * *Multi-shapefiles are allowed in this webpage.*